rp729/07-Network-Programming/intro-to-sockets/sockets.md

 #### Ports &gt;= 1024 can be used by anyone

 #### If you do not bind to a port as a TCP client/UDP sender, you will get a random high number port automatically assigned to your process.
-This is called an “ephemeral port”
+This is called an “ephemeral port”.